2 teens drown in Cape Fear River, authorities say

 Stay on top of breaking news stories with the ABC11 News App

-According to authorities, four boys were swimming across the river to get to a rope swing when two of the boys, 15-year-old Donovan Sutton and 16-year-old Steven McNeil, stopped midway and went under.
+According to authorities, four boys were swimming across the river to get to a rope swing when two of the boys, 15-year-old Donovan Sutton and 16-year-old Steven McNeill, stopped midway and went under.

 After the teens didn't come back up their friends started screaming.
 Their screams alerted someone on land to call 911.